-Members of the Audit and Risk Committee cannot be members of the Finance and Resources Committee and vice versa.
+Members of the Audit and Risk Committee can be members of the Finance and Resources Committee and vice versa, subject to agreement from both Committee Chairs, and the Chair of the Board.

 The Coast to Capital Chief Executive is a non-voting member of the Committee.